 Six Ideas to Help You Transition From Solo Expert to Effective Manager

-- Use positive feedback to reinforce individual and team initiative.
-In addition to the above actions, it is essential for you to offer positive feedback to individuals or groups who exhibit initiative and tackle the tough problems in the workplace.
+- Promote Team and Individual Learning: In addition to the above actions, it is essential for you to offer positive feedback to individuals or groups who exhibit initiative and tackle the tough problems in the workplace.
 Make your feedback valuable by specifying the positive behaviors and the impact they had on results.
 Rinse and repeat on a daily basis.

 Success as a manager is less about your technical acumen and more about your ability to draw out the best in others.
 The expertise that served you so well in the past must now take a back seat to new skills focused on supporting and developing others.
 Start by reframing your professional mission and then concentrate on cultivating a new layer of skills that will support your growth as a manager and leader.